gellisun/Concentration_Game/README.md

 ### The Page Setup

-I started with a few functions and the aim to dinamically create and display the cards and shuffle them.
+I started with a few functions and the aim to dynamically create and display the cards and shuffle them.
 I created an array of objects for the CARDS array that is displayed when the cards are flipped by the user: each object has a path and id keys with their values.
 I also created an array CARD_BACK to show the back of the cards when they are facing down on the board.

 ```JavaScript